 - The device is required to be supported independently of its attachment to wires.

 - For alarms installed in the vicinity of sleeping rooms, the alarm notification appliance is required to be clearly audible in all bedrooms over background noise levels and with all intervening doors closed.
 Alarms shall be no further than 10 feet from all sleeping areas.

 Today's Bureau of Fire Prevention

-In 1993, Chief Douglas Hansen was appointed, once again, to the position of Fire Official / Fire Marshal, for the Village.
-This position is now a paid municipal job, in accordance with the state regulations.
+The position of Fire Official / Fire Marshal, for the Village is now a paid municipal job, in accordance with the state regulations.

 Fire Prevention & OEM vehicles